← All posts

 If you're a co-packer running someone else's recipe, you're an initial packer.
 Same rule.

-If you're just receiving and re-shipping (a distributor), you generally don't assign a new TLC — you carry the supplier's forward.
+If you're just receiving and re-shipping (a distributor), you generally don't assign a new TLC, you carry the supplier's forward.

 This is where most producers get tripped up on their first audit.

-• Internal lot number is whatever you've been writing on cases for years.
-It's for your operation.
+Internal lot numberWhatever code you've been writing on cases for years, for your own operationInside your facility only

 Your existing internal lot number can become your TLC if it's already unique and gets passed to customers.
-Most don't — most are reused across runs or only live inside a single facility's records.
+Most don't: most are reused across runs or only live inside a single facility's records.
 If yours does, great.
 If not, the TLC sits alongside (or replaces) it.

 A TLC by itself is just a string.
 The rule requires you to attach Key Data Elements (KDEs) to it depending on which CTE you performed.
 The most common KDEs for a small producer running a transformation event: